mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.0.4 - 08-11-2018 =

+IMPORTANT
+This version requires PHP 5.6 or higher.
+If you are using an older PHP version, please read this article: [PHP & Mollie API v2](https://github.com/mollie/WooCommerce/wiki/PHP-&-Mollie-API-v2).

+* Fix - Get test mode higher in scheduled_subscription_payment() process
+* Fix - Add automated option to restore a customer ID from Mollie API
+* Fix - Store sequenceType in the correct position for payments

 = 5.0.3 - 01-11-2018 =